 If you want to spend more time living and working in Europe, a short-term volunteer project might seem a good idea, say, teaching English in Poland or building a school in Turkey.
 However, most voluntary organisations levy high charges for airfares, food, lodging and recruitment (from about €250 to €800 per week), making such work impractical for most shoestringers.
 One exception is WWOOF International (www.wwoof.org), which helps link volunteers with organic farms in Germany, Slovenia, the Czech Republic, Denmark, the UK, Austria and Switzerland.
 A small membership fee is required to join the national chapter but in exchange for your labour you’ll receive free lodging and food.

-For more information, Lonely Planet publishes Volunteer: A Traveller's Guide to Making a Difference Around the World.
+For more information, see Lonely Planet's Volunteer: A Traveller's Guide.

 - Women might attract unwanted attention in Turkey, rural Spain and southern Italy, especially Sicily, where many men view whistling and catcalling as flattery.
-Conservative dress can help to deter lascivious gazes and wolf whistles; dark sunglasses help avoid unwanted eye contact.
+Conservative dress can help deter this.

 - Female readers have reported assaults at Turkish hotels with shared bathrooms, so women travelling to Turkey might want to consider a more expensive room with private bathroom.